 THE FILLING: While the dough rises, Wash the tomatoes, cut them in half and place them in a colander.
 Add salt and let the tomatoes in the colander for at least 2 hours, mixing them occasionally.
-Like this, tomatoes will lose most of the water of vegetation and, Like this, the bread will not become damp while cooking.
-Place the tomatoes in a bowl and season with plenty of extra virgin olive oil, Basil, minced garlic and salt (sample to verify the flavor) and cook in the refrigerator for an hour.
-Then add the olives, Capers, a little bit’ Basil, oregano, the chopped anchovies and cheese cut into cubes .
+Like this, tomatoes will lose most of the vegetation water and, Like this, the bread will not become damp while cooking.
+Place the tomatoes in a bowl and season with plenty of extra virgin olive oil, Basil, minced garlic and salt (sample to verify the flavor) and let it flavor in the refrigerator for an hour.
+Then add the olives, Capers, a little more basil, oregano, the chopped anchovies and cheese cut into cubes .

-When the bread has completed its rise, grease a round baking pan and sprinkle with a little’ semolina.
+When the bread has completed its rise, grease a round baking tray and sprinkle it with a little reground semolla.
 Spread the bread on work surface to form a large circle twice the pan, because you will fold the edges over themselves.
-Put the dough into the pan.
+Place the dough in the cake bowl.
 Fill the pan with seasoned tomatoes: mettetene in abundance, because cooking the tomatoes will dry out and lose volume.
 Now you just have to fold the flaps on the surface of bread, making sure that it remains a central hole discovered.
 Pull gently and the bread of the folds formed on the surface of ordered seasoned bread.
 Sprinkle the tomatoes remained visible with a little extra virgin olive oil.

-Cover the pan with plastic wrap, Let rise for about an hour or until you see the dough for the bread has risen, becoming bloated.
-Sprinkle the edges of the dough with a little’ semolina.
+Cover the pan with plastic wrap, Leave to rise for about an hour or until you see that the dough for the bread will have leavened, becoming bloated.
+Sprinkle the edges of the dough with a little reground semous.

 Preheat oven to 200 degrees static and bake for 45 minutes or until the surface of the filling bread is browned.
 You can enjoy the warm bread stuffing siciiana, with melted cheese, warm or cold.
 And the next day is even better.
 Bon appétit!